twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **FCPSHL.dll** (version 3.0 until 6.5) – Adds the **Open with FontCreator** menu item to all fonts.
 In version 7.0 & above it adds the program itself to the Open with context menu.
 * **fntXX.tmp** or **fntXXX.tmp** – Temporary font used when saving (the last two or three characters in the filename is a letter and/or number combo).
 * **FontCreatorSetup.exe** – Install the Win32 version.
-* **FontCreatorSetup-x64.exe** (version 11.5 & above) – Install the Win64 version.
+* **FontCreatorSetup-x64.exe** (version 11.0 & above) – Install the Win64 version.
 * **FontCreator.tip** (version 2.0 until 6.5) – Contains paragraphs in `TTIPOFTHEDAYFORM` to store tips and tricks.
 The window will appear empty if removed.
 * **FontCreator YYYYMMDD HHMMSS ###.dat/prd** (version 12.0) – Contains crash info (located in `ProgramData\High-Logic\Errors` – YYYYMMDD HHMMSS ### is the timestamp and random numbers).
 Prior to FontCreator 12.0.0.2561 it includes the Call Stack Information.
 * **FontInstaller.dll** (version 2.0 until 6.5) and **FontInstaller2.dll** (version 7.0 & above) – Dynamic link libraries used by `TFONTINSTALLFORM` to install fonts.
 * **glyphlist.dat** – Contains the Adobe glyph list.
 Old versions have the same list located in `TMAINFORMFONTCREATOR` but **xi** is duplicated as U+0000.
 * **glyphnames.dat** (version 7.0 until 11.5) and **glyphnamesnew.dat** (version 12.0 & above) – Contains the default glyph names when opening fonts and when generating glyph names on `TGLYPHPROPERTIESFORM`.
-* **guidelines.dat** – Contains the guidelines used for `TGLYPHEDITFORM` and `TGUIDELINESFORM`.
+* **guidelines.dat** – Contains the guidelines used by `TGLYPHEDITFORM` and `TGUIDELINESFORM`.
 Created automatically after exiting the program.
 * **kern_font.txt** – For old versions of FontCreator, stores the old `KERN` table data in each font whereas `font` is the font name.
-Opening fonts with the old `KERN` table in recent versions will create the GPOS table `KerningFromKernTable` from the OpenType kerning feature.
+Opening fonts with the old `KERN` table in recent versions will create the GPOS table named `KerningFromKernTable` from the OpenType kerning feature.
 * **previewtext.dat** (version 5.0 & above) – Contains text used in `TFONTTESTFORM`.
 The text is restored to factory defaults if removed.
 * **preview.txt** (version 4.5 & above) – Contains text strings used by the Preview toolbar in `TMAINFORMFONTCREATOR`.
 The dropdown list will appear empty if removed.
 * **SubFamily.dat** or **SubFamily2.dat** – Contains naming fields in multiple languages.